natematias/governing-human-algorithm-behavior/README.md

 In a previous class, we discussed theories for how evidence could inform policy.
 How does it really happen?

 * **Everyone** Share on Canvas an example of a piece of research that genuinely impacted policy, and comment on how it did so.
 Examples:
   * Edelman, B. G., & Luca, M. (2014).
-Digital discrimination: The case of Airbnb. com.
+[Digital discrimination: The case of Airbnb.com](https://www.hbs.edu/ris/Publication%20Files/Airbnb_92dd6086-6e46-4eaf-9cea-60fe5ba3c596.pdf).
 Harvard Business School NOM Unit Working Paper, (14-054).
   * Buolamwini, J., & Gebru, T. (2018, January).
-Gender shades: Intersectional accuracy disparities in commercial gender classification.
+[Gender shades: Intersectional accuracy disparities in commercial gender classification](https://proceedings.mlr.press/v81/buolamwini18a/buolamwini18a.pdf).
 In Conference on fairness, accountability and transparency (pp. 77-91).
 PMLR.
   * Penney, J. W. (2016).
-Chilling effects: Online surveillance and Wikipedia use.
+[Chilling effects: Online surveillance and Wikipedia use](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2769645).
 Berkeley Tech.
 LJ, 31, 117.
   * Matias, J. N. (2019).
 Preventing harassment and increasing group participation through social norms in 2,190 online science discussions.
 Proceedings of the National Academy of Sciences, 116(20), 9785-9789.
   * Bossetta, M. (2020).
 Scandalous design: How social media platforms’ responses to scandal impacts campaigns and elections.
 Social Media+ Society, 6(2), 2056305120924777.
   * Orben, A. (2020).
 The Sisyphean cycle of technology panics.
 Perspectives on Psychological Science, 15(5), 1143-1157.